- Visiting Assistant Professor of International Affairs

 Conflict Analysis and Resolution, Dialogue, Evaluation, Israeli-Palestinian Conflict, Peace Education

 Ned Lazarus is Visiting Professor of International Affairs at the Elliott School and an Israel Institute Teaching Fellow.
-A Conflict Resolution scholar, practitioner and evaluator, Ned has conducted evaluative studies of Israeli-Palestinian peacebuilding initiatives on behalf of USAID, USIP and the European Union.
+A Conflict Resolution scholar, practitioner and evaluator, Ned has conducted evaluative studies of peacebuilding initiatives on behalf of USAID, USIP, the European Union and the US Department of State.
 Ned has taught Conflict Resolution at George Mason University, Georgetown University, American University, the University of Malta and the University of Massachusetts-Boston; his research has been published in Peace and Change, International Journal of Conflict Engagement and Resolution, Journal of Peacebuilding and Development, Palestine-Israel Journal, and Israel Studies Review.
 Ned earned his doctorate from American University's School of International Service in 2011; his dissertation traces the long-term impact of peace education participation among more than 800 Israeli and Palestinian Seeds of Peace participants from adolescence through adulthood.
 Before entering the academic field, Ned served as Middle East Program Director for Seeds of Peace, based in Jerusalem, from 1996-2004.

 Ph.D., American University

-"A Future for Israeli-Palestinian Peacebuilding," report commissioned by Fathom Journal/Britain-Israel Communications and Research Centre; forthcoming 2017.
+"A Future for Israeli-Palestinian Peacebuilding," Fathom/BICOM, July 2017.

-"Heshbon Nefesh: Civil Society Seeking a Two-State Majority," in Yair Hirschfeld (ed.), Grand Strategy Twoard a Two-State Solution, Netanya Academic College/Friedrich Ebert Stiftung; November, 2016.
+"Heshbon Nefesh: Civil Society Seeking a Two-State Majority," in Yair Hirschfeld (ed.), Grand Strategy Toward a Two-State Solution, Netanya Academic College/Friedrich Ebert Stiftung; November, 2016.